 - Heart valves (mitral, pulmonary, tricuspid, and aortic valves)

-- Base and apex of the heart
+- Base and apex

 - Left and right coronary arteries

 Excitation and electrical conduction systems

 - Bundle of His

 Prof. Joseph Alpert describes the anatomical structures of the human heart in the lecture “Anatomy of the Heart.”

 You can watch the full lecture here: Cardiology.

 Mechanics of the Heart